 Columns (4) through (6) in Table 11 add the citation matched control sample, and include a dummy for patents in the dSEP sample.
 As above, we continue to see a 0.2 percentage point selection effect, indicating that dSEPs are more likely to be litigated than citation-matched controls prior to disclosure.
-Adding controls reduces the size of the disclosure effect for undisclosed family members of dSEPs.
-While the general pattern of results for licensing commitments is the same, the coefficient for patents with no commitment falls in magnitude and loses its statistical significance.
+The general pattern of results for business model, licensing commitments and SSO-level heterogeneity is otherwise similar to the results in columns (1) through (3).

 The general finding that disclosure is correlated with litigation naturally raises the question of whether this is evidence of actual or attempted patent holdup.
 If one is willing to assume that disclosure is a reasonable proxy for the timing of standardization, an increase in litigation rates is certainly consistent with the idea that declared essential patent holders are trying to capture some of the value created by widespread implementation of a standard.
 However, we cannot observe whether plaintiffs are seeking royalties that exceed the ex ante value of the patented technology, or whether the settlements and remedies that emerge from these cases systematically exceed the appropriate benchmark.
-Moreover, the large selection effects that we find in our cross-sectional models suggest that many dSEPs would have a relatively high litigation rate even if they were not incorporated into a standard, and we cannot disprove the claim that time-varying unobserved factors may be driving both disclosures and litigation.
-Nevertheless, if one views SSO intellectual property policies through a contractual lens, our view is that both the high overall dispute rate, and the positive correlation between disclosure and litigation, call into question the presumption that these contracts are "optimally incomplete" as some observers have argued (e.g., Tsai and Wright, 2015).
+Moreover, the large selection effects that we find in our cross-sectional and difference-in-differences models suggest that many dSEPs would have a relatively high litigation rate even if they were not incorporated into a standard, and we cannot disprove the claim that time-varying unobserved factors may be driving both disclosures and litigation.
+Nevertheless, if one considers SSO intellectual property policies through a contractual lens, our belief is that both the high overall dispute rate and the positive correlation between disclosure and litigation tend to undermine any presumption that these contracts are "optimally incomplete" as some observers have suggested (e.g., Tsai and Wright, 2015).